GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/getting-started/getting-started.md

 Now that you have a Story Editor up and running, let's get to know a little about it.
 You can learn more about all possible visual and functional customizations by reading [Standalone Editor Tutorial](../standalone-editor-tutorial/standalone-editor-tutorial.md) and [Integration Layer Docs](../integration-layer-api/integration-layer.md).

-The Story editor has 3 main areas that one should know about
+The Story editor has 3 main areas that one should know

 ![editor-labelled](./assets/editor-labelled.png)